Practice Areas

 Distribution & Market Access

-Getting a device to market in Europe means selecting channel partners who can carry regulatory obligations, not just commercial ones.
+Getting a device to market in Europe means selecting channel partners who can carry regulatory obligations alongside their commercial role.
 MDR shifted responsibility to importers and distributors in ways that make legacy distribution agreements structurally incomplete.
 Every market access contract must now address who holds which compliance obligations, and what happens when those obligations are breached.

 - Distribution agreements with MDR/IVDR responsibility allocation